FOR PROSPECTIVE GRADUATE STUDENTS

 - Do you interview candidates?

-Typically a short list of finalists are interviewed over the phone and then a smaller number come to in-person interviews (which last year we also held over zoom).
+Typically a short list of finalists are interviewed over the phone/zoom and then a smaller number come to in-person interviews (which last year we also held over zoom).
 This process does not occur until January through February.

 - What are you looking for in a prospective graduate student?

 This program and my lab are best suited for students who are predominantly interested in research careers (which could include research about intervention efficacy); students who are predominantly interested in clinical practice would not be happy here.
 Therefore, the most important criteria for judging prospective students is research match.
 The ideal student has completed an independent research project, such as an honors thesis, manuscript, and/or a conference poster, about an issue related to what we study in lab (and related to what the student is proposing to study in graduate school).
 It is helpful for the student to demonstrate in his/her personal statement (a) good knowledge of the specific research literature in the proposed field of study; (b) past experience in that line of research, in the form of an honors thesis, independent poster, or other options; and (c) what projects s/he wants to do in graduate school to build on this literature.
 Of course, not all students who apply, or who get interviewed, have done this, but this is good general advice.
 Research match is more important than is GPA/GRE, but better scores help an applicant to be more competitive and also to qualify for scholarships (generally, >80th percentile on GREs and >3.7 on GPA).